Danny Wirtz

 Daniel Wirtz (born 1977) is an American businessman who is the owner and chairman of the Wirtz Corporation, a Chicago-based holding company that owns the Chicago Blackhawks of the National Hockey League, oversees real estate properties across the Chicago area, and manages one of the largest liquor distribution companies in the United States.
 He is the son of Rocky Wirtz, and inherited the Wirtz Corporation from his father, who died in 2023.
 Wirtz is the fourth generation of the family to own the Blackhawks, and the sixth principal owner in franchise history.

 Early life

 Wirtz grew up in Winnetka, Illinois.
 His father, Rocky Wirtz, his grandfather Bill, and great-grandfather Arthur were all entrepreneurs who owned the Chicago Blackhawks.
-Wirtz went to high school at Loyola Academy in Wilmette, Illinois.
+Wirtz attended high school at Loyola Academy in Wilmette, Illinois.
 He was the starting goaltender for the school's varsity ice hockey team and won a state championship as a senior in 1995.
 He then attended Boston College.
 Upon graduation, Wirtz initially wished to pursue a career in music, entertainment, and marketing rather than working for the Wirtz Corporation.
 Wirtz is fan of Ministry, and would often send Al Jourgensen tickets to Blackhawks home games.
 Jourgensen hired Wirtz as his personal assistant, roadie, and guitar tech while the band was touring in 1999.
 The two remained close friends, with Jourgensen writing the song "Keys to City" as a gift to the Wirtz family.